Last updated: March 9, 2026

 Oats are soothing and ideal during sensitive days.

-Top with cinnamon and a little maple syrup.
+Top with cinnamon and a drizzle of maple syrup.

 7. Sourdough Toast + Olive Oil